Events

 Listeners are classes or methods designed to "listen" for specific events and define what actions should be taken when those events occur.

-Implementing Listeners: To create a listener, you need to extend the Listener
+Implementing Listeners: To create a listener, you need to extend the

-class and override the onEvent
+class and override theonEvent

-Registering Listeners: Listener classes must be registered with the EventManager
+method to handle the specified event.Registering Listeners: Listener classes must be registered with the

 in order to start receiving events.